oracle-livelabs/security/oracle-universal-authenticator/prepare-for-oua/prepare-for-oua.md

 This lab assumes you have:

-* You have a **Windows 10 computer** with Internet connectivity and the latest version of VirtualBox installed with at least 100GB of free disk space, 32 GB of RAM and 4 cores in order to deploy the VM Demo Windows Image.
+* You have a **Windows 10 computer** with Internet connectivity and the latest version of VirtualBox installed with at least 100GB of free disk space, 32 GB of RAM and 4 cores in order to deploy the VM Demo Windows Image

-* You have installed [7-Zip](https://www.7-zip.org/) utility in your Windows host machine.
+* You have installed [7-Zip](https://www.7-zip.org/) utility in your Windows host machine

-* You have a **Windows 11 virtual image** running as a VM inside VirtualBox.
+* You have a **Windows 10/11 virtual image** running as a VM inside VirtualBox

-* You have administrative access to a **Microsoft Entra ID domain** in order to create Entra ID users.
+* You have administrative access to a **Microsoft Entra ID domain** in order to create Entra ID users

-* You have downloaded **Nox Android Emulator** in your host Windows computer.
-  This is required in order to perform the passwordless authentication use case which requires OMA push notifications.

-  You can download the Nox emulator with support for Android 7 (e.g. V7.0.3.9) from here : [Nox Android Emulator](https://support.bignox.com/en/win-release)

 * Optionally, you have administrative access to a Microsoft Office 365 subscription in order to assign Office 365 licenses to Entra ID users.

-  ***Note*** :The deployment of VirtualBox and Nox Android Emulator was tested on a Windows 10 machine.
-Although, you can use a Mac computer to deploy those components, the instructions in this document only apply to Windows OS.
+  ***Note*** :The deployment of VirtualBox and other components was tested on a Windows 10 machine.
+Although, you can use a Mac computer to deploy those components, the instructions in this document only apply to Windows OS

-## Task 1: Configuring Nox Android Emulator for OMA
+## Task 1: Download and Configure Nox Android Emulator for OMA

+1. Download [Nox Android Emulator](https://support.bignox.com/en/win-release) in your host Windows computer.
+   You can download the one with support for Android 7 (e.g. V7.0.3.9)
+   ***Note :*** This is required in order to perform the passwordless authentication use case which requires OMA push notifications.

-1. Nox Player use adware, so a way to prevent this from happening, add below firewall rules.
-E.g. in your Windows taskbar, click on Start icon and type cmd.exe, make sure to select Run as administrator.
+2. Nox Player use adware, so a way to prevent this from happening, add below firewall rules In your Windows taskbar, click on Start icon and type cmd.exe, make sure to select Run as administrator.
 Then, in the command window run the following commands:

     ```
       <copy>